GetWellClinic/ai-moa/docs/security-configuration.md

 ## Use generic or obfuscated filenames for PDFs ##

-To further protect privacy, configure your other external process that ingest PDFs from faxes, scans, or from the EMR to use generic or obfuscated filenames (not personal health information or PHI).
-The log files on AI-MOA do not record any details of the PDF contents, however, it does list the filenames in the logs for error tracking purposes.
-To prevent inadvertant exposure of PHI, please do not name filenames with PHI identifiers.
+To further protect privacy, configure your other external processes that ingest PDFs from faxes, scans, or from the EMR to use generic or obfuscated filenames (not personal health information or PHI).
+The log files on AI-MOA do not record any details of the PDF contents; however, they do list the filenames in the logs for error tracking purposes.
+To prevent inadvertent exposure of PHI, please do not give file names with PHI identifiers.

 ## Use of cloud hosted virtual machines ##

 AI-MOA was not intended for cloud hosted virtual machine installation.
 If you do choose this route, we recommend that the instance is a virtual private cloud that has firewall protection, and VPN access with private keys.
-Similar to the above mentioned policies and procedures must be maintained for your organization that control and has direct oversight of this VPC.
+Similar to the above mentioned policies and procedures must be maintained by your organization, which controls and has direct oversight of this VPC.

 We also do not recommend separating the LLM or OCR components, unless you can ensure the privacy and security of offloading the LLM or OCR components under the same standards.
 This is out of scope of this document.